2019, Vol. 4 Issue 2, Part A

 How to cite this article:

-S Rajasuthakar and Dr. PJ Sebastian.
+S Rajasuthakar, Dr. PJ Sebastian.
 Impact of small area games and yogic practices on selected motor fitness variables of intercollegiate male volleyball players.
-International Journal of Yogic, Human Movement and Sports Sciences.
-2019; 4(2): 13-16.
+Int J Yogic Hum Mov Sports Sciences 2019;4(2):13-16.